Lee-W/Intro_to_Python_Data_Science_Tools/README.md

-# Sklearn Intro
+# Intro to Python Data Science Tools
-Examples for introducing scikit-lear.

 ## Description

 ### Table of Content
 1. Intro.ipynb
-	- Introducing tools for data science in Python
+	- A breif intro to commonly used python data science tools
 2. MNIST.ipynb
 	- Train a classifier to recognize digit images
 3. Boston House Prices.ipynb